actions-marketplace-validations/ZimboPro_flutter-unused-files/README.md

 - `warning` - Optional - Instead of exiting with an error, just list the unused assets/files as a warning.
 Default: `false`
 - `assets` - Optional - Whether the assets checks should be ignored.
 Needs to be considered if app has displays the asset based off of a API response.
 Default: `false`

-## TODO

-- [x] Update this README with the details of this action
-- [x] Update inputs/outputs in `action.yaml`
-- [x] Implement the action's logic in `src/main.rs`
-- [ ] Trigger a release in GitHub Actions
-- [ ] Edit the triggered release to set release notes and publish the action to GitHub Marketplace

 ## Example

 ### Normal App